MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 Only one node type for each IP address (machine) is supported.
 Check to see if the nodes are being reused on the same machine.
 For example, AOS and ORCH must not be on the same machine and ConfigTemplate.xml must be correctly defined.

 ## Remove a specific application
-We recommend that you use Lifecycle Services (LCS) to remove or clean up deployments.
+We recommend that you use LCS to remove or clean up deployments.
 However, if needed, you can use Service Fabric Explorer to remove an application.

 In Service Fabric Explorer, go to **Application node** > **Applications** > **MonitoringAgentAppType-Agent**.
 Click the ellipses by **fabric:/Agent-Monitoring** and delete the application.
 Enter the full name of the application to confirm.
 You can also remove the **MonitoringAgentAppType-Agent** by clicking the ellipses and then **Unprovision Type**.
 Enter the full name to confirm.